 Unless otherwise noted, LIMR seminars are held in McLean Conference Room, Annenberg Center, Lankenau Medical Center.
 All clinical and research staff are welcome.

-Please note: Because of social-distancing guidelines during the coronavirus pandemic, all LIMR seminars for spring 2020 have been canceled.
-Check back in the summer to see the speakers and topics for the fall.
+Please note: Because of social-distancing guidelines during the coronavirus pandemic, all LIMR seminars for 2020 have been canceled.
+Check back in early 2021.

 2019 notable speakers

 LIMR's Seminar Series hosted several notable speakers in 2019, including those from the University of Pennsylvania, Georgetown University, Penn State, University of Florida, and Thomas Jefferson University, among other institutions.

 With our close proximity to Lankenau Medical Center, our researchers are able to attend and participate in conferences with clinicians in several disciplines.

 Population Health Day

 Population Health Day has been postponed until spring 2021.
 Check back in early 2021 for more information.